vuestorefront/vue-storefront/docs/guide/installation/production-setup.md

 redis-slave    ClusterIP   10.0.0.223   <none>        6379/TCP   6s
 ...
 ```
+### Kubernetes DNS for Services
+Assume a Service named `foo` in the Kubernetes namespace `bar`.
+A Pod running in namespace bar can look up this service by simply doing a DNS query for `foo`.
+A Pod running in namespace `quux` can look up this service by doing a DNS query for `foo.bar`.
+For simplicity the examples below will assume you are in the default namespace and will just use the serviceName.

 #### Vue Storefront configuration
 The Vue Storefront application uses the node-config npm module to manage configuration files.
 Configuration is stored in the /config directory within two JSON files: